mjd95/site/content/paper-summaries/the-google-file-system.md

 ## Wrapping Up

 This is a long paper, covering a huge amount of topics.
 I skipped over a few.
-The "Experiences" section is pretty interesting.
+The "Experiences" section towards the end is worth a shout-out though.

 They talk about the problem of working with disks that claim to support various IDE protocol versions but in fact quitely mishandle some edge cases, leaving the kernel and the driver in an inconsistent state.
 This sounds like a bit of a nigthmare, and is why the introduced checksums.
 They also mention a few pure kernel issues, but are also grateful that they can read the Linux source code and upstream improvements.